 Pancreatic CF samples were collected at the time of EUS.
-CF samples were aspirated under EUS control using 22-gauge needles (Boston Scientific) and studied for biochemical markers in the systematic preoperative evaluation; 1.5 mL was preserved for molecular analysis in 2 mL of ATL Buffer (Qiagen, Germany).
+CF samples were aspirated under EUS control using 22-gauge needles (Boston Scientific, Marlborough, MA, United States), and studied for biochemical markers in the systematic preoperative evaluation; 1.5 mL was preserved for molecular analysis in 2 mL of ATL Buffer (Qiagen, Hilden, Germany).
 Cytological analysis of CF was not systematically performed because of its poor diagnostic performance in the presence of poor cellularity.
 NT samples were withdrawn from the cystic wall on the pancreatic surgical resection by the pathologist before formalin fixation.
-A fragment of approximately 25 mg was placed into 2 mL of Allprotect Tissue Reagent (Qiagen, Germany).
+A fragment of approximately 25 mg was placed into 2 mL of Allprotect Tissue Reagent (Qiagen).
 Blood samples (10 mL) were collected to eliminate germ line mutations in the case of an ambiguous sequencing profile.
 Samples were stored at 4 °C for no more than a month before treatment.

 DNA extraction

-Sample processing, NGS sequencing, and sequence analysis were performed in the INSERM-MMG laboratory.
-DNA was extracted from cyst fluids and tissues using the QIAamp DNA Micro Kit (Qiagen, Germany) following the manufacturer’s recommendations except on 3 points (Supplement 1).
+Sample processing, NGS sequencing, and sequence analyses were performed in the INSERM-MMG laboratory.
+DNA was extracted from cyst fluids and tissues using the QIAamp DNA Micro Kit (Qiagen) following the manufacturer’s recommendations, with the exception of three points (Supplement 1).

 NGS library preparation and sequencing

-A panel of 526 genes was created using Suredesign for the HaloPlex Target Enrichment System (Agilent Technologies Inc., CA, United States) adapted for NextSeq Illumina next-generation sequencing (Illumina, CA, United States) (supplement 2/genes list).
-Designed probes for the total target covered more than 99% of coding regions as well as 20-base-pair regions flanking exon-intron boundaries, corresponding to 101803 amplicons and 1.48 megabase pairs.
-Library preparation for sequencing was carried out using the HaloPlex Target Enrichment kit 0.25-2.5 Mbp (Agilent Technologies Inc., CA, United States).
+A panel of 526 genes was created using SureDesign for the HaloPlex Target Enrichment System (Agilent Technologies Inc., Santa Clara, CA, United States) adapted for NextSeq Illumina NGS (Illumina, San Diego, CA, United States) (supplement 2/genes list).
+Designed probes for the total target covered more than 99% of coding regions, as well as 20 base-pair regions flanking exon-intron boundaries, corresponding to 101,803 amplicons and 1.48 megabase pairs.
+Library preparation for sequencing was carried out using the HaloPlex Target Enrichment Kit 0.25-2.5 Mbp (Agilent Technologies Inc.).
 The protocol is briefly described in Supplement 2.

 Bioinformatic analysis

-Sequencing run outputs were loaded onto a server in the Bioinformatics department.
+Sequencing run outputs were loaded onto a server in the Bioinformatics Department.
 Raw data generated by the NextSeq 500 sequencer were demultiplexed and converted into FASTQ files using bcl2fastq 2.18.
 Read quality was assessed using FastQC 0.11.5[22].

 The obtained sequences were mapped to the human reference assembly genome hg19 using the Maximum Exact Matches algorithm in Burrows–Wheeler Aligner 0.7.15[23].
 On average, 98% of targeted sequences were successfully covered with a depth > 50× (Supplement 3).
 Alignment quality was evaluated using Qualimap 2.2.1[24].

 First, the Genome Analysis Software Kit 3.7 (GATK) pipeline was applied following the germline version of GATK best-practice recommendations to perform variant calling[25].
 The GATK base quality score recalibrator was applied to correct sequencing artifacts, and variants were called using HaplotypeCaller.
 At the time of data processing, HaplotypeCaller was the variant analysis software embedded into the GATK best-practice pipeline.
-It is best suited to germline variant calling but also detects allele frequencies outside of an expected 50:50 ratio.
+It is best suited to germline variant calling, but also detects allele frequencies outside of an expected 50:50 ratio.
 MuTect2 beta release was used to perform somatic variant calling.
 MuTect2 detects a range of allele frequencies, thus making it more suitable for somatic genotyping in heterogeneous, often aneuploid, tumor tissue compared to HaplotypeCaller, which was designed more for germline variant calling.
-Normal samples were briefly combined to generate a panel of normal (PoN) variations.
+Normal samples were briefly combined to generate a panel of normal (referred to as PoN) variations.
 Variant calling was run by normal/tumor comparison for each patient, filtered using the dbSNP 138 database, COSMIC and the pregenerated PoN.
 Variant annotation, mining and manual review were performed using VarAFT (http://varaft.eu) and ALAMUT software (Interactive Biosoftware, Rouen, France).
 Variants of interest were then verified using the Integrative Genomics Viewer.

 Sensitivity and specificity of DNA analysis in pancreatic cysts with surgical indication